-Other regional commercial and light industrial uses that potentially could be supported with visibility from 48 Street may include motor vehicle dealerships, automotive services, storage facilities, garden centres, micro brewery's, farmer's market, and other uses that require traffic exposure or congregation with other commercial or industrial uses.
+Other regional commercial and light industrial uses that potentially could be supported with visibility from 48 Street may include motor vehicle dealerships, automotive services, storage facilities, garden centres, microbreweries, a farmer's market, and other uses that require traffic exposure or congregation with other commercial or industrial uses.

-Other light industrial type uses such as warehousing, manufacturing, construction services, food services, or other uses may be located in the Employment Area.
-The type of uses within the Employment Area will be determined at the Neighbourhood Area Structure Plan (NASP) stage.
+Other light industrial-type uses, such as warehousing, manufacturing, construction services, food services, or other uses may be located in the Employment Area.
+The type of uses within the Employment Area will be determined at the Neighbourhood Area Structure Plan (NASP) stage for Community B.

-- 4.4(a) The Employment Area shall be generally located as shown on Figure 10:Land Use Concept. - 4.4(b) The Employment Area should be comprised of light industrial, business service, commercial, and other industrial-supportive uses, and shall be further defined at the NASP stage. - 4.4(c) The road network within the Employment Area shall ensure direct and efficient access to the surrounding regional road network and, where possible, align with development access points to the east of 48 Street. - 4.4(d) The Neighbourhood Area and Employment Area shall be connected while minimizing the amount of employment traffic within the Neighbourhood Area. - 4.4(e) The multi-use pathway network within the Plan Area shall provide direct connections between the Neighbourhood and Employment Areas. - 4.4(f) The Employment Area shall provide an appropriate and attractive transition area between residential uses and employment uses.
+- 4.4(a) The Employment Area shall be generally located as shown in Figure 11: Land Use Concept. - 4.4(b) The Employment Area should be comprised of light industrial, business service, commercial, and other industrial-supportive uses, and shall be further defined at the NASP stage. - 4.4(c) The road network within the Employment Area shall ensure direct and efficient access to the surrounding regional road network and, where possible, align with development access points to the east of 48 Street. - 4.4(d) The Neighbourhood Area within Community A and the Employment Area within Community B shall be connected, but designed to minimize the amount of employment traffic travelling through the Neighbourhood Area. - 4.4(e) The multi-use pathway network within the Plan Area shall provide direct connections between the Neighbourhood and Employment Areas. - 4.4(f) The Employment Area shall provide an appropriate and attractive transition area between residential uses and employment uses.

-4.5 Employment Flex Area
+4.5 Community B - Employment Flex Area

-The Employment Flex area is situated between the Neighbourhood Area to the west and the Employment Area to the east.
-The Employment Flex area is intended to include employment generating land uses such as prestige or light industrial uses, office, or commercial uses.
-While the Okotoks Municipal Development Plan designates the entire east guarter section of the ASP for 'employment uses', current market analysis completed at the time of the preparation of the Area Structure Plan indicates a potential over abundance of industrial and employment lands within Okotoks over the next 40-year horizon.
+The Employment Flex Area is situated between the Neighbourhood Area to the west and the Employment Area to the east.
+The Employment Flex Area is intended to include employment generating land uses such as prestige or light industrial uses, office, or commercial uses.
+While the Okotoks Municipal Development Plan designates the entire east quarter section of the ASP for 'employment uses', current market analysis completed at the time of the preparation of the Area Structure Plan indicates a potential overabundance of industrial and employment lands within Okotoks over the next 40-year horizon.
 If further analysis at the time of preparation of a Neighbourhood Area Structure Plan (NASP) provides compelling rationale for the conversion of some or all of the Employment Flex Area to residential, an application for residential uses may be considered by the Town.
 However, an amendment to the Municipal Development Plan (MDP) would be required and must be approved by Council prior to establishing the Employment Flex Area as an area for future residential uses.

 Since the Employment Flex Area borders the Neighbourhood Area, an appropriate and attractive transition area between the residential and employment uses should be established.
-This transition area may include, but not limited to, open space features, building and site design, landscaping, and lighting placement.
+This transition area may include, but not be limited to, open space features, building and site design, landscaping, and lighting placement.